LON - DUB

 What’s the cheapest day of the week to fly from London to Dublin?

-The average price of all flights from London to Dublin clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from London to Dublin clicked on KAYAK for each day over the last 12 months.

-For London to Dublin, Wednesday is the cheapest day to fly on average and Friday is the most expensive.
-Flying from Dublin back to London, the best deals are generally found on Wednesday, with Sunday being the most expensive.
+For London to Dublin, Friday is the cheapest day to fly on average and Monday is the most expensive.
+Flying from Dublin back to London, the best deals are generally found on Thursday, with Sunday being the most expensive.

 What is the cheapest month to fly from London to Dublin?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from London to Dublin, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from London to Dublin, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from London to Dublin?